 [19] Jim Elmslie, “West Papuan Demographic Transition and the 2010 Indonesian Census: “Slow Motion Genocide” or Not?, Cpacs Working Paper 11/1,” The University of Sydney.
 Centre for Peace and Conflict Studies.
 (2010): 8.

-The close of the Second World War saw an evolution of conflict that challenged the principles of military theorists such as Clausewitz or Jomini.
-Although conflicts where formed armies still faced each outer on the field of battle remained, wars fought as Insurgencies became the predominant form of warfare in the post-1945 world.
-The early leading theorises on insurgency were Mao Zedong and Che Guevara, who promoted Insurgency and the Frenchmen Fall, and Galula, who promoted some early theories and practices of counterinsurgency based on their observations and experiences in South East Asia.
+The close of the Second World War marked a significant evolution in conflict, challenging the established principles of military theorists such as Clausewitz and Jomini.
+While traditional battles between formed armies continued, insurgencies emerged as the predominant form of warfare in the post-1945 world.
+Early theorists on insurgency included Mao Zedong and Che Guevara, who promoted insurgency, and David Galula, who developed early theories and practices of counterinsurgency based on his observations and experiences in Southeast Asia.
 This article examines the experiences and work of David Galula and his influence on modern military operations.

-David Galula had been commissioned into the French Army just before the fall of France in 1940.
-Dismissed from the French Army because he was a Jew, Galula joined the Free French Forces in North Africa, Serving as a Battalion Intelligence officer for the noted sinologist Jacques Guillermaz.
-Guillermaz became a key mentor and a significant influence on Galula’s life[1].
-Accompanying Guillermaz to China in 1945 on his appointment as a military attaché.
-Galula became immersed in the ongoing Chinese Civil War, observing it close up and from both sides and, for a short period, was a captive of Mao’s Communist Chinese troops[2].
-Spending a short spell observing the Greek Civil War during 1948, Galula was soon back in China, replacing Guillermaz as military attaché in Hong Kong from 1952 to 1956.
-Galula was well positioned in Hong Kong to study the successful counterinsurgency operations in the Philippines and Malaya and the unsuccessful counterinsurgency in Indochina, providing him with valuable lessons that he later applied in Algeria[3].
+David Galula was commissioned into the French Army just before the fall of France in 1940 but was dismissed because of his Jewish heritage.
+He subsequently joined the Free French Forces in North Africa, serving as a Battalion Intelligence officer under the mentorship of noted sinologist Jacques Guillermaz, who profoundly influenced Galula’s career.[1]
+Accompanying Guillermaz to China in 1945 as a military attaché, Galula closely observed the Chinese Civil War from both sides and was briefly held captive by Mao’s Communist troops.[2]
+After observing the Greek Civil War in 1948, Galula replaced Guillermaz as military attaché in Hong Kong from 1952 to 1956.
+This posting provided Galula with a strategic vantage point to study both successful counterinsurgency operations in the Philippines and Malaya and the failures in Indochina.
+These experiences would profoundly shape his approach in Algeria.[3]

-A posting as a Company Commander to Algeria in 1956 allowed Galula to test his theories.
-In the Greater Kabylia district, which at the time was a National Liberation Front (FLN) hotspot.
-[8] Galula drew upon his earlier experiences and observations to test his theories of counterinsurgency and within six to eight months, claimed to have cleared the district of FLN assets and restored the district to government control[9].
-Galula’s success was noticed, earning him a promotion and a transfer to the Headquarters of National Defence in Paris in 1958.
-With Galula’s transfer to Paris, the situation in his former command soon unravelled as Galua had exaggerated his operational successes, leaving many unresolved issues leading to questions about the validity of his theories which went unanswered against the wider conflict then unfolding in Algeria[10].
+As a Company Commander in Algeria in 1956, Galula had the opportunity to put his theories into practice.
+Assigned to the Greater Kabylia district, a National Liberation Front (FLN) activity hotbed.
+[8] Galula drew on his earlier experiences and observations to implement his counterinsurgency strategies.
+Within six to eight months, he claimed to have successfully cleared the district of FLN assets and restored government control.[9]
+His achievements were recognized, leading to a promotion and a transfer to the Headquarters of National Defence in Paris by 1958.
+However, Galula’s departure from his former command coincided with the unravelling of his proclaimed successes, raising doubts about the validity of his theories amid the broader conflict unfolding in Algeria.[10]

 Notes